sebastianbergmann/phpunit/.github/CONTRIBUTING.md

 Open Source does not mean that copyright does not apply.
 Copyright infringements will not be tolerated and can lead to you being banned from this project and repository.

-### Do Not Submit AI-Generated Pull Requests

-The same goes for (largely) AI-generated pull requests.
-These are not welcome as they will be based on copyrighted code from others without accreditation and without taking the license of the original code into account, let alone getting permission for the use of the code or for re-licensing.

-Aside from that, the experience is that AI-generated pull requests will be incorrect 100% of the time and cost reviewers too much time.
-Submitting a (largely) AI-generated pull request will lead to you being banned from this project and repository.

 ## Write bug reports with detail, background, and sample code

 [This is an example](https://github.com/sebastianbergmann/phpunit/issues/4376) of a bug report I wrote, and I think it's not too bad.